Harris English Betting Profile: The Sentry - PGA TOUR

 English's Best Finishes

-- English took part in 30 tournaments last season, earning three top-five finishes and collecting six finishes in the top 10.
+- English last season participated in 30 tournaments, earning three top-five finishes and collecting six finishes in the top 10.

-- Last season English's best performance came when he shot -8 and finished second at the Arnold Palmer Invitational presented by Mastercard.
+- Last season English put up his best performance at the Arnold Palmer Invitational presented by Mastercard, where he finished second with a score of -8 (one shot back of the winner).

-- English collected 914 points last season, placing 42nd in the FedExCup standings.
+- With 914 points last season, English ranked 42nd in the FedExCup standings.

 English's Strokes Gained Rankings